steven5chun/big2-portfolio-allocation/README.md

 This project did not yield a perfect, unbeatable card algorithm—because in systems dominated by human behavior, a perfect formula does not exist.
 The true value is the mastery of the methodology.
 I transitioned from a non-programmer to an analytical systems-thinker, proving that complex financial engineering concepts can be mastered by analyzing the rule-bound systems we interact with every day.

 I quickly discovered that static formulas are not enough.
 Big 2, like Wall Street, is a highly volatile, dynamic system where an individual's success depends heavily on the unpredictable, non-linear actions of other players.
-By running 10,000 rapid Monte Carlo rollouts, I learned how to model hidden variables (opponents' unseen cards) and simulate how macro factor shocks impact a fixed strategy over time.

 ## Background